Emerge-Lab/gpudrive/README.md

 | -------------- | ----------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------- |
 | **IPPO** | [Paper](https://proceedings.neurips.cc/paper_files/paper/2022/file/9c1535a02f0ce079433344e14d910597-Paper-Datasets_and_Benchmarks.pdf) | [Source](https://github.com/Emerge-Lab/gpudrive/blob/main/baselines/ippo/README.md) |

 ## Installation 🛠️

 To build GPUDrive, ensure you have all the dependencies listed [here](https://github.com/shacklettbp/madrona#dependencies).
-Briefly, you'll need a recent version of Python and CMake, as well as Xcode on macOS or Visual Studio on Windows.
+Briefly, you'll need a recent version of Python and CMake (>= version 3.22), as well as Xcode on macOS or Visual Studio on Windows.

 Once you have the required dependencies, clone the repository (don't forget --recursive!):